 Hydrow™ founder and CEO Bruce Smith was a former USA Rowing national team coach with a vision: bring the authentic feel of rowing on water into off-water locations.
 His highest aspirations for the project were to provide an authentic rowing experience that would earn both the respect of professional rowers and the interest of people new to the market – those who have never rowed on or off the water before.
 What he imagined was a next-generation home version of this rowing experience he called Live Outdoor Reality™ (LOR).

 By combining hardware that evoked sleek racing shells and movement on water with an immersive video that amplified and magnified that experience, he knew he could challenge the conventions of home rower training.
 But to compete in the rapidly growing connected fitness segment, he knew his home rowing simulator could not look like a typical indoor rowing machine.
-What it could look like was a question and a challenge he brought to Essential.
+What it could look like was a question and a challenge he brought to PA's design team.

 Approach: Work backward from what a rowing machine does to what it might look like.

 The project goal was clear: create an innovative new product that would stand out from its category while bringing the experience of rowing on water to an indoor user.
 In addition, the critical path outlined by our development partner Chris Paul, the CTO of Hydrow, required an ambitious timeline.
 Both drove our approach: co-create this next-generation solution via an interdisciplinary process that aligned design, engineering, and rowing expertise.

 Our first team workshop began by ritually sinking received notions of what a rowing machine now looks like.
 And imagining instead how the experience envisioned by the team at Hydrow—an elegant, beautiful, timeless craft moving silently and swiftly across still waters—might be conveyed.
 Drawing inspiration from classic cars, iconic furniture, moving water, and other natural stimuli, the team pushed the limits of form before working back toward the engineering requirements.